 If you’re interested in a public service career that involves protecting your community, you can get started in less than a year by earning a criminal justice certificate.
-And if you already work in criminal justice, you can continue your education and expand your job opportunities by earning a certification.
+And if you already work in criminal justice, you can continue your education and expand your job opportunities by earning a criminal justice certificate.

-Certifications in criminal justice don’t take long to earn, and are easily obtained by taking courses at a university or college.
-And if you’re on a busy schedule, certifications in criminal justice are available through online college courses as well, so you can complete the program from home.
+Certificates in criminal justice don’t take long to earn, and are easily obtained by taking courses at a university or college.
+And if you’re on a busy schedule, certificates in criminal justice are available through online college courses as well, so you can complete the program from home.

 What Can You Do With a Criminal Justice Certificate?

-Certifications in criminal justice can open up an entire vista of job opportunities, in fields as wide-ranging as forensic science, private investigating, and security.
-With criminal justice certification, you can enhance your prospects for a variety of court, law enforcement, and criminal justice positions, including jobs as a court clerk, bailiff, parole officer, private investigator, victim advocate, border patrol agent, or criminal defense paralegal.
+Criminal justice certificates can open up an entire vista of job opportunities, in fields as wide-ranging as forensic science, private investigating, and security.
+With criminal justice certificates, you can enhance your prospects for a variety of court, law enforcement, and criminal justice positions, including jobs as a court clerk, bailiff, parole officer, private investigator, victim advocate, border patrol agent, or criminal defense paralegal.

 Types of Criminal Justice Certificates